jmjry/country-royale/README.md

 ## Testing

 Testing was undertaken at the start, during and after finishing my project.
-To complete my testing I used the [Google Chrome DevTool](https://developer.chrome.com/docs/devtools/), a spreadsheet to track tests, validators (as soon below) and reviews by peers (as seen in the credits).
+To complete my testing I used the [Google Chrome DevTool](https://developer.chrome.com/docs/devtools/), a spreadsheet to track tests, validators (as seen below) and reviews by peers (as seen in the credits).

 ### Feature testing
 * Each feature was tested for responsiveness on desktop, tablet and mobile.
 If the feature responded correctly then it was marked green on my spreadsheet.